-Health Services is located in the front, lower level of Elam Hall between the Counseling Center and Campus Security.
-Normal hours are 7:45 a.m. - 4:30 p.m., Monday through Friday.
+University Health Services is located in the front, lower level of Elam Hall between the Counseling Center and Campus Security.
+Normal hours during the school year are 7:45 a.m.-4:30 p.m., Monday through Friday and the clinic is closed on holidays.
+The clinic is staffed by a nurse practitioner and a registered nurse.